john-ee/Slideshow-Generator-App/README.md

 # Slideshow-Generator-App
-A web app you can host powered by the sldieshow generator bash script.
+A web app you can host powered by the slideshow generator bash script.